pokeclicker/pokeclicker-wiki/data/Battle Frontier/overview_description.md

 ## Rewards
 ### Currencies

 **Note:** Currency Rewards are not awarded if your Battle Frontier run is Quit.
-You must lose your attempt normally to gain Pokédollars and Battle Points
+You must lose your attempt normally to gain Pokédollars and Battle Points.

 Currency Reward | Formula
 :--- | ---: